Art Genie / stock.adobe.com

 Or, if you’d rather, take time to better acquaint yourself with the resource-heavy plugin before ditching it.
 There may be a setting you can easily switch off (similar to what you did with W3 Total Cache) in order to speed up your WordPress dashboard.
 A good example of this would be Wordfence:

 It’s a fantastic security plugin–top-rated, well-trusted, and does what it promises.
-However, it has a Live Traffic setting that many users find causes performance issues on both the front and backend of WordPress when enabled.
+However, it has a Live Traffic setting that many users find causes performance issues on both the front and back end of WordPress when enabled.
 If you don’t need to monitor live traffic for security purposes and still want to keep Wordfence as your security plugin, simply disable that feature.

 8. Remove Unused, Outdated, and Otherwise Unnecessary Plugins and Themes